cobibean/flare-custom-feeds-toolkit/CODEBASE_CONTEXT.md

 ## Purpose

 Creates FDC-verified custom price feeds from Uniswap V3 pools on Flare.
 Implements `IICustomFeed` interface for FTSO compatibility.
+Includes both CLI tools and a web-based UI for deployment and management.

 ## Data Flow